vocdoni/vocdoni-node/api/docs/descriptions/organizationListHandler.md

-An **Organizations** is an account with `infoUri` that contains organization associated  metadata.
+An **Organization** is an account with an `infoUri` that contains organization-associated  metadata.
-An **Account** instead could be a validator, an oracle, a voter or just someone who wants to transfer tokens.
+An **Account** could be a validator, an oracle, a voter or just someone who wants to transfer tokens.

 The `/chain/organizations` endpoints are related only to the Organization account type.